jdrobotya/MechaCar_Statistical_Analysis/README.md

 Alternative hypothesis will be - The maintanance price increase as a cost of the car increases.

-I'd use linear regression test.
+I'd perform linear regression using the lm() function and  the summary() function to  determine the p-value and the r-squared value.